mattiagaggi/RecipeBot/README.md

 To run both the `cookbot` and `gptbot` services using Docker Compose, execute the following commands from the root folder:

 ### Cookbot (Cooking Assistant)

+**What is Cookbot?**
+Cookbot is an intelligent cooking assistant that helps you create, modify, and understand recipes.
+It uses LangGraph with a ReACT workflow and specialized tools to:

+- **Create recipes** from natural language descriptions (e.g., "I want a chocolate cake with rich flavor")
+- **Translate recipes** to different languages while preserving quantities and units
+- **Adjust recipe quantities** for different serving sizes (e.g., "double this recipe" or "make it for 6 people")
+- **Clarify cooking techniques** and explain unclear recipe steps
+- **Search for similar recipes** online using web search capabilities

+The system tracks all interactions and experiments using MLflow for monitoring and improvement.

 ```bash
 docker compose build cookbot
 docker compose up cookbot -d